 Pro tip: For best results, use water from fresh water tanks.
 Avoid fertilizing edible plants if you routinely add special chemical conditioners to your aquarium water.

-Compost tea is similar to traditional garden composting in that you can add any organic waste to the brew in order to create a robust natural fertilizer for your plants.
+Compost tea is created by extracting the liquid from solid compost material to create a robust natural fertilizer for your plants.
 All you need is a sealable container and water to make this simple tea fertilizer.

 Quick how to: Add banana peels, coffee grounds, vegetable scraps, tea bags, and any other organic waste to a large, glass jar using a 1:10 ratio of compost to water.
 Mix in fresh or dried seaweed as an added nutritional bonus.
 Seal and shake the mixture once a day to agitate the tea.
 After a week, filter out the solids and dilute the remaining tea liquid with clean water using the same 1:10 ratio as before.
 Spray onto damp soil in the morning or evening.